BigPolarBear1/factorization/README.md

 Update: pushed some more changes but need to fix a bunch of stuff still.
 I also need to figure out how to maximize the change of hitting these near identical smooths.
 I do think I know how.. will experiment a bit.

+UPDATE: EUREKA!
+Its 4am and I figured it out.
+So if we find a B-smooth.. we can just test for the existence of small multiples of this B-smooth by using this residue map!
+Easy! :D Super Easy!
+I'll get some sleep first.. then tomorrow implement it.. and that will be that.
+Then continue optimizing and within days shit is going to hit the fan now.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>